-If you’re looking to make more eco-friendly and sustainable changes to your life but aren’t sure where to start, here are some things you can do to make a difference.
+Are you looking to make more eco friendly and sustainable changes to your life but aren’t sure where to start?
+Here are some things you can do to make a difference.

 DITCH THE MAKEUP WIPES

 We are all aware of how awful makeup wipes are.
-Not only are they bad for the environment, they are also terrible at taking makeup off and most of them irritate the skin.
-The only argument that could be made in favour of them is that they are good when travelling, but that’s about it.
-A great way to cut down on your waste is to ditch the makeup wipes (this also includes cotton pads), and find yourself a makeup remover which can be taken off with a flannel.
+Not only are they bad for the environment, but they’re also terrible at taking makeup off and most of them irritate the skin.
+The only argument that could be made in favour of them is that they are easy to use when travelling.
+A great way to cut down on your waste is to ditch the makeup wipes (this also includes cotton pads).
+Find yourself a makeup remover which can be taken off with a flannel, or eco-friendly reusable makeup remover pads.
 My absolute favourite is the Sumptuous Camomile Cleansing Butter from The Body Shop (£10).
-It’s so gentle on the skin, a little goes a long way, it’s vegan and cruelty free, it comes in a recyclable tin, and it involves zero waste.
+It’s so gentle on the skin, a little goes a long way, and it’s vegan and cruelty-free, it comes in a recyclable tin, and it involves zero waste.
 Unless it’s ever discontinued I will never buy a different makeup remover ever again.

 GET RID OF KITCHEN TOWEL

 It recently occurred to me how much kitchen towel I was going through on a regular basis.
-I hated how much of it I was throwing away, so I bought some washable cloths which are now the only thing I use for cleaning.
+I hated how much of it I was throwing away.
+So I bought some washable cloths which are now the only thing I use for cleaning.
 They don’t need to be anything fancy – mine were £1 in The Range for a pack of 4.
+Much more eco friendly!

 BUY RECYCLABLE PACKAGING

-This one can be a bit challenging as some companies love their plastic packaging, but it does mean you need to be switched on when doing your weekly shop.
+This one can be a bit challenging as some companies love their plastic packaging.
+It does mean you need to be switched on when doing your weekly shop.
 This one occurred to me the other day when I was shopping for Olive Oil.
-I picked up a bottle of oil that we’d had before, but it bothered me that it was a plastic bottle, so I put it back and reached for one in a glass bottle.
+I picked up a bottle of oil that we’d had before, but it bothered me that the bottle was plastic, so instead, I went for a glass bottle.
 The only downside to this is that the glass bottles are usually more expensive.
-Also when it comes to Christmas and Birthday’s, opt to wrap your gifts in brown paper instead of ‘normal’ wrapping paper.
-Brown paper is recyclable, whereas most types of regular gift wrap isn’t.
+Also when it comes to Christmas and Birthdays, wrap your gifts in brown paper instead of ‘normal’ wrapping paper.
+Brown paper is recyclable, whereas most types of regular gift wrap aren’t.

 COOK IN BULK

 …and make good use of your freezer.
-I can’t tell you the amount of times I’ve let food go to waste because I’d accidentally cooked too much and wasn’t able to eat it in one sitting.
+I can’t tell you the number of times I’ve let food go to waste because I’d accidentally cooked too much and wasn’t able to eat it in one sitting.
 (Luckily my husband is a human hoover so that doesn’t happen too often now!).
-Whenever I’m cooking a curry or a bolognese I’ll purposefully make more than one serving, so I can either leave it for lunch the following day, or freeze it to have at a later date.
-This is especially good if you don’t compost or recycle your food, but in Somerset we have a food waste collection every week so all of the food we do waste gets recycled.
+Whenever I’m cooking a curry or a bolognese I’ll purposefully make more than one serving.
+Then I can either leave it for lunch the following day or freeze it to have at a later date.
+This is especially good if you don’t compost or recycle your food, but in Somerset, we have a food waste collection every week so all of the food we do waste gets recycled.

 HAVE A PLASTIC FREE PERIOD

-I’m sure I’ve read before that every single plastic tampon applicator that’s ever been made is still on this planet – how disgusting is that!?
-I’ve been wanting to try a menstrual cup for a while now after a friend of mine recommended it, and I actually just ordered one yesterday.
+I’m sure I’ve read before that every single plastic tampon applicator that’s ever been made is still on this planet.
+How disgusting is that!?
+I honestly believe that menstrual cups are the way forward.
 There are many different brands available, but I went for the OrganiCup.
 (Mooncup and Diva Cup are also very popular).
-Not gonna lie, I’m a little bit frightened of it getting stuck, but I’ve been assured that it’s fine after you get used to it!
-Not only do you save the planet from harbouring all your tampon applicators, but think of how much money you’ll save not having to buy tampons and sanitary towels any more.
-But if you don’t think a menstrual cup is for you, there are brands out there that sell organic tampons and reusable sanitary towels – Time of the Month is a good brand.
+Not only do you save the planet from harbouring all your tampon applicators, but think of how much money you’ll save not having to buy more tampons and sanitary towels.
+If you don’t think a menstrual cup is for you, there are brands that sell eco-friendly organic tampons and reusable sanitary towels.
+(Time of the Month is a good brand).

 WALK – DON’T DRIVE

-This seems like a fairly obvious one, but if you live in an area where you can easily access somewhere on foot, there’s no excuse to get in the car.
+This seems like a fairly obvious one.
+If you live in an area where you can easily access somewhere on foot, there’s no excuse to get in the car.
 Unless it’s an emergency.
 Then you can drive.

 MAKE YOUR OWN CLEANING PRODUCTS